Hans Poulsen - The Aussie Troubadour

 “A magical story of discovery for all children.
 Set in the Swiss/Italian Alps, it’s a story of faith and changes.
 Includes inspirational songs such as ‘Learning To Love Myself’.
 Hans’ unique storytelling skills bring this story to life creating images of magic and beauty which will enchant all children.”

 In 2002 Hans issued the CD, ‘The Best Of The Early Years’.
 It includes a carefully chosen collection of his early singles, both A and B-sides and a selection of the best tracks from his two Fable LPs.
-It is a great collection of Hans’ early material, if you are lucky enough to obtain a copy.
+It is a great collection of Hans’ early material.

 Sadly, Hans passed away on February 17th, 2023.
 His friend Barbara Elliot posted this very moving tribute on Facebook,